xataio/pgzx/README.md

 ...
 ```

-This did create a local database named `postgres`.
-The script allows us to configure an alternative name for the cluster, database or user.
+This creates a local database named `postgres`.
+The script allows us to configure an alternative name for the cluster, database, or user.
 This allows us to create multiple clusters within our current installation.

 We can start and stop the database using `pgstart` and `pgstop`.
 Let's test our current setup: